Earl Durand

-Walter Earl Durand (1913–1939) was an American from Wyoming who became known as an outlaw after he escaped from jail.
+Walter Earl Durand (January 9, 1913 – March 24, 1939) was an American from Wyoming who became known as an outlaw after he escaped from jail.
 He killed a total of four officers in the course of resisting capture, two at his house, and two who tried to apprehend him during an 11-day manhunt in the Beartooth Mountains (near the mouth of Clarks Fork Canyon) of Wyoming.

 Early life and education

 Walter Earl Durand was born in 1913 to parents who were farmers in Powell, Wyoming, where he grew up.
 He learned all about farming and hunting.

 Mountain man

-He was a mountain man who lived off the land in the mountains of Wyoming during the years following the Great Depression.
+Durand was a mountain man who lived off the land in the mountains of Wyoming during the years following the Great Depression.
 He was arrested for poaching elk, as he did not believe in the new hunting license system and refused to get a license.